daveb8772/CMS_POC_App/README.md

 3. Set up the PostgreSQL database according to the application's configuration.
     * Access PostgreSQL with your default superuser (usually your OS username):
     ```bash
     psql postgres
     ```
     * If the postgres user does not exist, you need to create it:
     ```bash
-      CREATE ROLE postgres WITH LOGIN SUPERUSER PASSWORD password;
+    CREATE ROLE postgres WITH LOGIN SUPERUSER PASSWORD 'password';
     ```
     * List all roles in PostgreSQL and make sure new user is created
     ```bash
     \du
     ```
-   * login with the new user
+    * Login with the new user
     ```bash
     psql -U postgres
     ```